 Get your space and equipment prepared to enable a smooth flow to your session.
-This can be hard to achieve in a gym setting sometimes, so you may have to get imaginative if it's busy.
 Again, YouTube is a great place to go to check the appropriate form for each exercise before commencing the workout.

-Each session will take roughly 60minutes.
+This plan is designed to be achievable at home with limited equipment.
+Each session will take 30-60minutes.
 For each week, you can repeat the session 2-3 times, but remember to allow the body to rest.